 After the cardboard recycling has been sorted it is sent to a pulper where any packing tape, stickers, or labels will be removed, and it is mixed with water until it is broken down into a pulp.
 This pulp is then dried, pressed, and mixed multiple times over to get it to the appropriate consistency.

 It’s for this reason why it’s perfectly fine for cardboard recycling to get wet as the result of a light drizzle or morning dew.
 At the same time, don’t allow your cardboard to get soaked before it is transported, as this will make it difficult to physically pick up and move the material.

 At this stage fresh pulp (made up of wood chips) is mixed in with the recycled cardboard pulp to ensure that the recycled material will be strong enough after it is turned into recycled cardboard.
 Chemicals are also added to ensure that the resulting cardboard has an appropriate level of water resistance.

 Now with a water consistency of approximately 90 percent, the cardboard paste is thinned and dried multiple times until it achieves the correct consistency, after which it is dried one final time and shaped to the required size, before being rolled onto a large reel.
 These reels are then ready to be converted back into cardboard items within the same facility, or they are transported to an outside converter factory.

 Rubicon’s Cardboard (OCC) Recycling Solution

-If you are interested in speaking with us about how we can help improve your cardboard recycling efforts, you can reach out to me directly at firstname.lastname@example.org, or contact our sales team at (844) 479-1507.
+If you have any questions, or you are interested in how we can help improve your cardboard recycling efforts, please reach out to Rubicon’s Circular Solutions team directly at firstname.lastname@example.org.

 Jackie Beason is Director of Commodity Sales at Rubicon.
 To stay ahead of Rubicon’s announcements of new partnerships and collaborations around the world, be sure to follow us on LinkedIn, Facebook, and Twitter, or contact us today.